Retail Distribution Order Fulfillment: What is Fulfillment in business?

 Sync data with your retail inventory: Real-time data integration between the fulfillment center’s backend systems and your own shopping cart solutions means that you never have to worry about your inventory levels being reported inaccurately.

-Ultimately, only you and the other leaders in your company can decide whether a retail fulfillment center partnership makes sense for your current and future needs.
+Ultimately, only you and the other leaders in your company can decide whether a retail fulfillment center partnership makes sense for your current process and future needs.
 Consider your growth rate, the access to supply chain logistics infrastructure, and the cost of warehouse space in your area as you make this decision.